How do I choose a better amplifier?

 I’ve written about this a lot over the years but there is no special new technology that makes a modern amplifier in 2023 any better than a vintage amplifier from the ’70s or ’80s.
 There are lots of reductions in build quality and engineering though that make the older gear often significantly more desirable, better performing and longer lasting.

 In terms of design, engineering and build though, you want features like separate transformers for each channel, or even for different parts of the amplifier like the phono preamp for example.
 Output devices are important and MOSFETs often tend to sound warmer and smoother than bipolar devices, other things being equal.
-Balanced designs are preferable to single-ended ones an offer significant advantages technically and therefore sonically.
+Balanced designs are preferable to single-ended ones and offer significant technical and therefore sonic advantages.
 Class A is also a highly desirable design feature and one I’ve written about separately.

 Age